syl20bnr/spacemacs/doc/DOCUMENTATION.md

 ## Holy

-Thanks to the new holy-mode Spacemacs can now be used by Vim users or Emacs users by setting the dotspacemacs-editing-style variable to =’vim= or =’emacs= in the dotfile.
+Thanks to the new holy-mode Spacemacs can now be used by Vim users or Emacs users by setting the `dotspacemacs-editing-style` variable to `’vim` or `’emacs` in the dotfile.
 In Emacs style the leader is available as `M-m`.
 It is possible to dynamically switch between evil and holy modes using `SPC P tab`.

 ### States